 Here are a few ways to use reciprocity in sales:

-• Offer physical gifts: Look at prospects' social channels and find out what they are into.
+Offer physical gifts: Look at prospects' social channels to see what they are into.
 Snacks from a favorite (but far away) bakery, a book they expressed interest in reading, or a customized bobblehead can create a sense of reciprocity.

 Make sure your gifts are small but thoughtful or useful.
-Offering too large of a gift creates too much pressure.
+Offering a gift that's too large creates too much pressure.

 Humans are social, and we want to be accepted and liked.
-When we see other people use and enjoy a tool or service, we want to be part of the group.
+When we see others using and enjoying a tool or service, we want to be part of that group.
 (Unless the group decides that New York pizza is better than Chicago, in which case the group is obviously shunned.)

 In fact, B2B buyers are 92% more likely to purchase after reading a trusted review.